370417/tbb/tbb_test/README.md

 $ tbb <coverage|update> files...
 ```

 Running with the subcommand `coverage` will run [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) without output.
-To generate a report, run `cargo llvm-cov --no-run --lcov`.
+To generate a report, run `cargo llvm-cov report --lcov`.
 Cargo-llvm-cov needs to be installed.

 Running with the subcommand `update` will update the examples in the docs.
 Files will only be modified if they have no uncommited changes.